EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 > Over time state is modified/created/removed in order to keep up with changes.

-In event sourcing this concept is turned upside-down.
+In event-sourcing this concept is turned upside-down.
 The model is constructed using events that describe things that have happened in the past.
-In order to get to the current state, we replay all the events needed to make the next move.
+In order to get to the current state, all the events needed to make the next move are replayed.
 These events give our model the information to base new decisions on.
 Actions dispatched to the model result in any number of new events.
 These events are used for our next decision, and to communicate change throughout the system.

 ## Event and Message Driven Programming